All posts

 What is an indemnification clause?
 A plain-language guide

-June 25, 2026 · 5 min read
+June 25, 2026 · 3 min read

 An indemnification clause decides who pays when a third party sues over the work.
 In many service agreements it is written one-way: you protect the client, the client protects nobody.
+It sounds like routine legal boilerplate, which is exactly why it gets signed without a second look and exactly why it's worth five minutes of attention.

 Reading a contract right now?

-Run it through ClauseLens — first analysis is free.
+Run it through ClauseLens first.
+Analysis is free.